- Democratic Member of the U.S. House of Representatives

-In the aftermath of the deadly Rodney King riots that erupted in Los Angeles in April 1992, Bass encouraged local foundations as well as businesses and community leaders to invest in grassroots, community-based activist groups as a means of addressing the societal injustices that allegedly were the root causes of the black rage that had fueled the riots.
+In the aftermath of the deadly April 1992 riots that erupted in Los Angeles following a widely publicized police beating of a drug-impaired, belligerent motorist named Rodney King, Bass encouraged local foundations as well as businesses and community leaders to invest in grassroots, community-based activist groups as a means of addressing the societal injustices that allegedly were the root causes of the black rage that had fueled the riots.

 In 2000 Bass was a Los Angeles School Board member.
 Also in the the early part of that decade, she served on the advisory board of the Progressive Los Angeles Network, an organization whose leadership and agendas were controlled largely by the Democratic Socialists of America.

 After serving six years as a member of the California State Assembly, Bass in 2010 was elected to succeed the retiring Diane Watson as the Congressional Representative for California’s 33rd District.
 She continues to serve in the U.S. House of Representatives, though in 2013 her district was renumbered as the 37th.
 Bass is a member of both the Congressional Black Caucus and the Congressional Progressive Caucus.